 Redirects – Shows all requests that result in a 3xx redirect to another URL.

 404s – Shows all request that are met with 404 File Not Found.

-Using default reports, or after customizing the filters you can use the Export as PDF option.
+Using default reports, or after customizing the filters you have the option to Export as PDF or Email the report.